jordansbenjamin/Georgia-Restaurant_Project/readme.md

 ### Commit 13 (21/03/23)
 I added more breakpoints all the way from 1600px to 500px, there's still more componenents and elements that I need to keep adding breakpoints to.

+### Commit 14 (21/03/23)
+This should be my last commit for now, I've finished adding all the necessary breakpoints for a responsive design.
+Overall this was a challenging and fun project, I definitely think SASS is powerful and helps a lot with organising styles into different stylesheets.

+I'll most likely re-visit this project to add other components and even pages to make it a fully functioning website.